DmytroPoltavskyi/fingerprint/README.md

 # Fingerprint

-A universal browser fingerprinting solution based on **extensive research and analysis** of device characteristics across different browsers and webviews.
+A universal browser fingerprinting solution based on **extensive research and analysis** of device characteristics that remain consistent across different browsers and webviews on the same device.
 This project represents a comprehensive study of browser APIs and parameters to identify the most stable and reliable fingerprinting data.

 ## 🚀 Live Demo

 **Try it now:** [https://dmytropoltavskyi.github.io/fingerprint/](https://dmytropoltavskyi.github.io/fingerprint/)

-Test the fingerprinting across different browsers and devices to see the consistent results!
+Test the fingerprinting across different browsers on the same device to see the identical results!

 ## Research Foundation